Luminted/thesis4real-server/design_document_draft.md

 Game entities need to be locked for player who is interacting with them.

 # Story#11 - Spawn decks
-Mutiple type of decks can be spawned through a side menu.
 A deck can be made up of multiple decks

 # Story#5 - Further interaction with cards